allanpersson/home-assistant-config/README.md

 <tr><td colspan="4">

-I have alot of [Automations](https://github.com/allanpersson/home-assistant-config/tree/master/config/automations) for my vacuum to help me keep my appartment clean, which can be tricky with a labrador retriever.
+I have alot of [Automations][automations] for my vacuum to help me keep my appartment clean, which can be tricky with a labrador retriever.
 And of course some for comfort as well.

 **Automations:**
 <details>